Salma-Elmahallawy/COEN-448-Project/README.md

 # COEN-448-Project
-Find the project description in Documentation/COEN448_ProjectDescription
+Find the project description in the main folder for specific details about the project

 ## Tools
 <ins>IDE</ins> : IntelliJ IDEA <br>